max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.VisualizePositions(scale (optional) [Number]) : VisualizePositions object
+VisualizePositions() : VisualizePositions object
-	A class that places cubes on each position in the 'positions' array, for quick visualizations.
+	A class that places cubes on each position in the 'positions' array, given through the update function.
+Useful for quick visualizations of 3D positions.

 		Example, showing all properties:
-			var vis = new VisualizePositions();
-			vis.scale;								// (Optional) Set the scale of the cubes (world size, default is 1) vis.continuousRotation;					// (Optional) Make the cubes do a rotate animation (boolean, default is true) vis.material;							// (Optional) set material property of the cubes ([Asset.Material]) vis.update([Vec3 Array]);				// places cubes on new array of positions, returns the array of cube SceneObjects if needed! vis.remove();							// clears all created visualization
+			var v = new VisualizePositions();							// create VisualizePositions instance v.scale;													// (optional) set the scale of the cubes (world size, default is 1) v.rotation;													// (optional) set the rotation of the cubes (if continuousRotationis set to false) v.continuousRotation;										// (optional) make the cubes rotate around local up, clockwise (boolean, default is true) v.material;													// (optional) set the material of the cubes (Asset.Material) v.update( [Vec3 Array] );									// add positions to show cubes on, returns the array of SceneObjects for further customization v.remove();													// clear all created visualizations

-		One-liner for convenience:
+		Example, shorter format:
-			var positions = [new vec3(0, 0, 0), new vec3(1, 0, 0)]; 	// make a list of positions
+			var positions = [new vec3(0, 0, 0), new vec3(1, 0, 0)]; 	// some world positions to visualize
-			new VisualizePositions(10).update(positions); 				// instantly creates boxes of size 10 at those positions
+			new VisualizePositions().update(positions);